neondatabase/website/content/docs/guides/manage-database-access.md

 Using SQL, you can define database roles with only the privileges you choose to grant.
 The following instructions show you how.

-## Create roles with SQL and grant privileges
+## Create roles and grant database privileges

 To begin, assume you're creating a new database that will be used by several developers, all requiring read-write access.